-The Group has initially applied IFRS 16 from 1 January 2019.
-NAMA will finalise its accounting treatment of leases as part of its 2019 year end financial reporting process.
-These financial statements have been prepared using the modified retrospective approach as permitted by the standard.
-Under this approach, the cumulative effect of initial application (if any) is recognised in retained earnings at 1 January 2019 and the comparative information is not restated.
+The Group has applied IFRS 16 from 1 January 2019 (date of transition).
+IFRS 16 has been applied using the modified retrospective approach as permitted by the standard.
+Under this approach, the cumulative effect of initial application (if any) is recognised in opening retained earnings at 1 January 2019 and the comparative information is not restated.
 Accordingly, the comparative information presented for 2018 does not reflect the requirements of IFRS 16 but rather those of IAS 17, the previous relevant accounting standard for leases.